CodeWithFlexicon/github-pages-with-jekyll/_posts/2020-09-02-The Uncertain Path of A Confused Individual.md

 ---
-title: The Uncertain Path of A Confused Individual
+title: "The Uncertain Path of A Confused Individual"
 date: 2020-09-02
 ---